MVRKKSK/luganodes-task4/README.md

 - 🔍 Selectors: Extract specific data from the Redux store for components.

 🚀 How It Works:
-- 📦 Setup Redux Store: Install required packages and create the Redux store.
+- 📦 Setup Redux Store: Install the required packages and create the Redux store.
 - 🚀 Define Actions: Create action types and build action creators.
 - ⚙️ Create Reducers: Write reducer functions for state changes.
 - 🔗 Combine Reducers: Combine reducers into a root reducer.